Mendon Center Elementary Health Office

 Physicals and Screenings

-Physicals completed by a doctor are required for new students and all students entering Kindergarten, 2nd, and 4th grades.
-New York State requires they be on file in the Health Office within 30 days of the new school year or admittance to school for new students.
-Vision/Hearing and Height and Weight screenings are performed yearly in the school for grades K-5.
-Students 8 years old and older are screened for scoliosis.
+Physicals completed by a doctor are required for new students and all students entering Kindergarten, 1,3,5 New York State requires they be on file in the Health Office within 30 days of the new school year or admittance to school for new students.
+Vision/Hearing and Height and Weight screenings are performed yearly in the school for grades K-5 on new students.
+Fifth graders are screened for scoliosis.
 You will be notified if there are any concerns about screening results.
+You may ask your pediatrician to fax the reports to 585-218-1441.

 Physical Education Excuses